 In Central Italy, including Rome, the temperature approximately remains between 12 and 22 degrees Celsius (54 and 71 degrees Fahrenheit).
 Do expect a few wet days even in May, when temperatures might go down again by a notch.

 In Southern Italy and Sicily, including Palermo, late Spring is pleasant and warm, a wishful introduction to the Summer to come.
 Temperatures remain between 16 and 21 degrees Celsius (61 and 70 degrees Fahrenheit).
 In May, wet days are not very common in the South.

 Where to Visit in May

 There are a lot of places to visit if you are thinking to come to Italy in May.
-May is synonym with Spring time in the country, so you will find many Spring festivals to enjoy.
-There are also many floral festivals, food festivals and wine festivals.
+May is synonymous with Springtime in the country, so you will find many Spring festivals to enjoy.
+There are also many floral festivals, food festivals, and wine festivals.
 Depending on your preferences and interests, you can choose where to go.

 La Mille Miglia (the one thousand mile race) is a very old and popular event held every year in May: vintage cars travel from Brescia (Lombardy) to Rome and back to Brescia again.
 Check out the Mille Miglia website to know this year’s route details.

 May, in Italy, is also the month of a bona fide national institution: Il Giro d’Italia.
-Il Giro d’Italia is the largest bicycle race event of the country, and it always begins in May.
+Il Giro d’Italia is the largest bicycle race event in the country, and it always begins in May.
 Its route is different every year, so visitors would need to get information on it if interested.
-However, those who want to avoid the crowds should consider going to places which are not located on the route of the race.
+However, those who want to avoid crowds should consider going to places that are not located on the route of the race.